qualcomm-yuanjiey/linux-sheepdog/README.md

 If you want to check your patches correction and apply them to build, you can use this configuration.

 * **patch_dir**: The absolute path where patches exist.
 If you don't need apply patch, just keep this option empty.
+If you have multiple directories, you can just split these directories by spaces.
+Sheepdog will apply patches one directory at a time in sequence, so you need to ensure the correct order of the directories yourself.

 📝This option support absolute path and relative path based on the sheepdog directory.